IRS-Devl/ComputerVision-UAV-Maneuvering/UniAxisFaceTracker/README.md

 ## Steps
 Run the following commands on the rapberrypi terminal:
 - Create a folder on Desktop named FaceTracker where the codes and virtual environment exists
+    - Clone the folder utilcode
+    - Clone the file Drone.py
+    - Clone the text file facetrackreq.txt
+    - Clone the face detection model: face_detection_yunet_120x160.blob
 - Create a virtual environment named "Drone" in the above folder
     - $ python3 -m Drone <path_to_virtualenv>
     - $ source ./Drone/bin/activate (to activate the virtual environment
     - $ deactivate (to deactivate the virtual environment
 - Install the dependencies for the code to work.
     - $ pip3 install -r facetrackreq.txt
+- Make changes to blob file path accordingly to file directory structure
 - Execute the code with all hardware connected
     - $ python3 Drone.py
-    - ctrl + C to terminate the code(Keyboard Interrupt)
+    - Ctrl + C to terminate the code(Keyboard Interrupt)

 ## Face Tracking setup and Results
 ![GIF facetrack](https://github.com/IRS-Devl/ComputerVision-UAV-Maneuvering/blob/main/UniAxisFaceTracker/FaceGIF.gif)